SMALL PHONE

 • Duration

 Understanding these factors can help you determine your recovery priorities and strategies.
 Use this impact analysis worksheet to organize your findings.
-It’s a good idea to periodically review and update your impact analysis since the elements of your business change over time.
+Periodically review and update your impact analysis as the elements of your business evolve.

 Be responsive